rohillion/sweetflow/README.md

 # sweetflow
-Angular App that connects to various CMSs using custom connectors
+SweetFlow is an Angular App that connects to various CMSs (just SugarCRM for now.
+More CMSs on the roadmap).
+SweetFlow adds an extra layer of UX to any system by consuming data through an API and presenting that data in a very particular and custom flow designed specifically for a given persona.
+This enables custom flows to increse performance on people when interacting with a system always when going through a particular process / flow.